 Muscle weakness caused by myasthenia gravis worsens as the affected muscle is used repeatedly.
-Since symptoms typically improve with rest, your muscle weakness may come and go.
-However, the symptoms of myasthenia gravis tend to progress over time, usually reaching their worst within a few years after the onset of the disease.
+Because symptoms usually improve with rest, your muscle weakness may come and go.
+However, myasthenia gravis symptoms tend to progress over time, usually reaching their worst within a few years after the onset of the disease.

 Although myasthenia gravis can affect any of the muscles that you control voluntarily, certain muscle groups are more commonly affected than others.

 Neck and limb muscles

 The disorder usually affects arms more often than legs.
 However, if it affects your legs, you may waddle when you walk.
 If your neck is weak, it may be hard to hold up your head.

 In myasthenia gravis, your immune system produces antibodies that block or destroy many of your muscles' receptor sites for a neurotransmitter called acetylcholine (as-uh-teel-KOH-leen).
 With fewer receptor sites available, your muscles receive fewer nerve signals, resulting in weakness.

 Antibodies may also block the function of a protein called a muscle-specific receptor tyrosine kinase (TIE-roh-seen KIE-nays).
 This protein is involved in forming the nerve-muscular junction.
 When antibodies block the function of this protein, it may lead to myasthenia gravis.
 Research continues to study how the antibodies inhibiting this protein are related to the development of myasthenia gravis.

 Large in infancy, the thymus is small in healthy adults.
 In some adults with myasthenia gravis, however, the thymus is abnormally large.
 Some people with myasthenia gravis also have tumors of the thymus (thymomas).
 Usually, thymomas aren't cancerous (malignant).

 Genetic factors also may be associated with myasthenia gravis.